Working with God

 As further evidence of God giving us free will and honoring our choices, consider the nature of the entire New Testament.
 It shows us God’s intent and encourages us to embrace his nature, change the way we think, participate in his kingdom and serve others.
 He presents the benefits of doing so and the consequences of doing things our own way.
 He then invites us to choose his way and lets us decide.

 The New Testament clearly presents believers as God’s servants because that should accurately represent our attitude toward God; an attitude of complete submission and service (see 2 Cor.
 6:4; James 1:1).
-While some Christians think that means we should have no mind of our own and need detailed directions regarding God’s will in every matter, that is not so.
+While some Christians think that means we should have no mind of our own and need detailed directions regarding God’s will in every matter, that isn’t so.
 Jesus clearly provided examples in his parables of masters putting their servants in charge of their business, household or possessions (for example, Matt.
 24:45, 47).
 His parable of the shrewd manager is about a steward managing his master’s business accounts (Luke 16:1-13).
 In that culture, a large household had a hierarchy of servants with some responsible for menial tasks and others with responsible positions, even supervising the other servants.
 Consider Joseph, sold into slavery and bought by Potiphar, one of Pharaoh’s officials, who put him in charge of his entire household and all he owned (Gen. 39:4-5).
 If a servant proved faithful, his master might give him greater responsibility or put him in charge of something, allowing him to exercise greater discretion (for example, Matt.
 25:20-21).
 With this biblical model of a servant, being God’s servant clearly means we have authority to make decisions and exercise initiative.

 Consider another model the New Testament uses for our relationship with God: that of his sons or children.
 Similar to the hierarchy of servants, there are different maturity levels for God’s children: a newborn infant, a young child and a mature adult.
 The New Testament uses the Greek and Roman practice of adoption to show our ultimate relationship with God.
 Unlike adoption in western culture, Greek and Roman adoption involved formally and legally placing the person into a position with all the privileges, responsibilities and authority due an adult family member.
 To be a child of God is to have both the right and duty to call him Father and conduct his business in his behalf.